H-Hour-Org/H-Hour-Org.github.io/README.md

 ![Dress2](https://github.com/H-Hour-Org/H-Hour-Org.github.io/blob/master/Media/Unreal/HighresScreenshot00017.png)

 ### Overall sketch
-This is final (flat color) top-down view of the level from which a map draft is usually made to be put in games:
+This is final (flat color) top-down view of the level from which a map draft is usually made to be put in games (note that the military base is empty because it would not be seen):
 ![Sketch](https://github.com/H-Hour-Org/H-Hour-Org.github.io/blob/master/Media/Unreal/TopViewSchemeHighContrast.png)

 ### Improvements